Summary

 7 Ignore hidden rows and error values

 Note: The AGGREGATE function is like an upgraded version of the older SUBTOTAL function, and provides more calculation options, and more control over ignoring specific things.
-However, one subtle difference between AGGREGATE and SUBTOTAL is that default behavior for hidden rows is reversed.
+However, one subtle difference between AGGREGATE and SUBTOTAL is that the default behavior for hidden rows is reversed.
 While SUBTOTAL will always ignore values in rows hidden by a filter, and needs a different function number to ignore manually hidden rows, AGGREGATE will always ignore manually hidden rows and needs a specific option to ignore rows hidden by a filter.
 Even when the option argument is set to 4 (ignore nothing), AGGREGATE will ignore values in manually hidden rows.

 Notes